jpoehnelt/fcr-website/src/committees/welcome.md

 ---
-title: "New Member Orientation"
+title: "Welcome Committee "
-date: "2020-08-07"
+date: "2024-10-23"
 layout: layouts/base.njk
 ---

-# New Member Orientation
+# Welcome Committee

-K Redford, Chair The “Greeter” contacts and meets with new residents to help orient them to all aspects of living at Falls Creek Ranch.
+The Welcome Committee contacts and meets with new residents to help orient them to all aspects of living at Falls Creek Ranch.

+## Members

+- Chair: Elaine Ehlers
+- Members:
+  - Barbara Belanger
+  - Brigid Walsh

+Contact the committee members with [welcome@fallscreekranch.org](mailto:welcome@fallscreekranch.org).

 ## Documents